Summer 2025 Adaptive Recreation Fun!

 Adaptive hiking

-Join the Universal Access Program for accessible small group hiking in Carlisle.
-During this program, run by our partner Waypoint Adventure, you’ll see stunning forests, ponds/waterways, eat lunch, connect with new people, and end with a tour of a working barn lead by DCR staff!
+Join the Universal Access Program for accessible small group hiking in Milton.
+During this program, run by our partner Waypoint Adventure, you’ll see stunning salt marshes and ponds/waterways, eat lunch, and connect with new people.
 You’ll benefit from our selection of adaptive equipment, receive instruction to meet any learning style, and be encouraged to reach your individual goals.

 Cost: $20/Participant.
 Cost flexible based on need.
 One parent/friend/PCA of program participant with a disability may attend at no charge (see Waypoint’s Registration page for details).